60fps on Real Devices with Real Data

 Use InstancedMesh for repeated geometry

 An hour to refactor, 10x improvement for large object counts.
-Replace loops that create individual Meshes with a single InstancedMesh and per-instance transforms.
+Replace loops that create individual Meshes with a single InstancedMesh and per-instance matrices.

 Cap pixel ratio at 2